-Sun Point on St. Mary Lake once hosted a chalet in Glacier National Park, Montana.
+Sun Point on St. Mary Lake once hosted a chalet in Glacier National Park, Montana, USA.

 Today’s plan, to hike Piegan Pass from Going-to-the-Sun Road, is undone by heavily overcast skies on a gloomy, cool day.
 Surrounding summits disappear into low ceilings showing no potential for retreat.
 Alternatively, a low elevation stroll along the north shore of St. Mary Lake beginning at Sun Point is a short drive west from Rising Sun.